Research Methodology: HYPOTHESIS

 \section{HYPOTHESIS}

 Researchers do not carry out work without any aim or expectation.
 Research is not of doing something and presenting what is done.
 Every research problem is undertaken aiming at certain outcomes.
 That is, before starting actual work such as performing an experiment or theoretical calculation or numerical analysis, we expect certain outcomes from the study.
 The expectations form the hypothesis. {\emph{Hypotheses are scientifically reasonable predictions}}.
 They are often stated in terms of if-then sentences in certain logical forms.
 A hypothesis should provide what we expect to find in the chosen research problem.
-In other words, the expected or proposed solutions based on available data and tentative explanations constitute the hypothesis.
+That is, the expected or proposed solutions based on available data and tentative explanations constitute the hypothesis.
 10pt Hypothesizing is done only after survey of relevant literature and learning the present status of the field of research.
 It can be formulated based on previous research and observation.
 To formulate a hypothesis the researcher should acquire enough knowledge in the topic of research and a reasonably deep insight about the problem.
 In formulating a hypothesis construct operational definitions of variables in the research problem.
 Hypothesis is due to an intelligent guess or for inspiration which is to be tested in the research work rigorously through appropriate methodology.
 Testing of hypothesis leads to explanation of the associated phenomenon or event.
 10pt {\emph{What are the criteria of a good hypothesis?}} An hypothesis should have conceptual clarity and a theoretical orientation.
 Further, it should be testable.
 It should be stated in a suitable way so that it can be tested by investigation.
 A hypothesis made initially may become incorrect when the data obtained are analyzed.
 In this case it has to be revised.
 It is important to state the hypothesis of a research problem in a research report.
 We note that if a hypothesis withstands the experiments and provides the required facts to make it acceptable, not only to the researchers performing the experiments but to others doing other experiments then when sufficiently reinforced by continual verification the hypothesis may become a {\emph{theory}} [\ref{span}].
+10pt According to Poincar\'{e}, {\emph{a scientific hypothesis which was proved untenable can still be very useful.
+If a hypothesis does not pass an empirical test, then this fact means that we have neglected some important and meaningful element.
+Thus, the hypothesis gives us the opportunity to discover the existence of an unforeseen aspect of reality}}.
+As a consequence of this point of view about the nature of scientific theories, Poincar\'{e} suggested that a scientist must utilize few hypotheses, for it is very difficult to find the wrong hypothesis in a theory which makes use of many hypotheses.